Mario Bros.: Development

-A popular story of how Mario went from Jumpman to Mario is that an Italian-American landlord, Mario Segale, had barged in on Nintendo of America's staff to demand rent, and they decided to name Jumpman after him.
-Miyamoto also felt that the best setting for this game was New York because of its "labyrinthine subterranean network of sewage pipes."
+A popular story of how Mario went from Jumpman to Mario is that an Italian American landlord, Mario Segale, had barged in on Nintendo of America (NOA)'s staff to demand rent, and they decided to name Jumpman after him.
+This story is contradicted by former NOA warehouse manager Don James, who has stated that he and then-NOA president Minoru Arakawa named the character after Segale as a joke because Segale was so reclusive that none of the employees had ever met him.
+Miyamoto also felt that the best setting for this game was New York due to its labyrinthine subterranean network of sewage pipes.
 The pipes were inspired by several manga, which Miyamoto states feature waste grounds with pipes lying around.
 In this game, they were used in a way to allow the enemies to enter and exit the stage through them to avoid getting enemies piled up on the bottom of the stage.
 The green coloring of the pipes, which Nintendo late president Satoru Iwata called an uncommon color, came from Miyamoto having a limited color palette and wanting to keep things colorful.
 He added that green was the best because it worked well when two shades of it were combined.

 Mario Bros. introduced Mario's brother, Luigi, who was created for the multiplayer mode by doing a palette swap of Mario.
 The two-player mode and several aspects of gameplay were inspired by Joust.
 To date, Mario Bros. has been released for more than a dozen platforms.
 The first movement from Mozart's Eine kleine Nachtmusik is used at the start of the game.
-This song has been used in later video games, including Dance Dance Revolution Mario Mix and Super Smash Bros.
+This song has been used in later video games, including Dance Dance Revolution: Mario Mix and Super Smash Bros.
 Brawl.

 Release

-The arcade game was released in 1983, but there are conflicting release dates.
-Game Machine magazine reported in 1983 that the game made its North American debut at the AMOA show during March 25–27 and entered mass-production in Japan on June 21.
+Game Machine magazine reported that the game made its North American debut at the Amusement & Music Operators Association show during March 25–27, 1983, and entered mass production in Japan on June 21.
 The book Arcade TV Game List (2006), authored by Masumi Akagi and published by the Amusement News Agency, lists the release dates as March 1983 in North America and June 1983 in Japan.
-Former Nintendo president Satoru Iwata stated in a 2013 Nintendo Direct presentation that the game first released in Japan on July 14, 1983.
+However, former Nintendo president Satoru Iwata said in a 2013 Nintendo Direct presentation that the game was released in Japan on July 6, 1983.

 Upon release, Mario Bros. was initially labeled as being the third game in the Donkey Kong series.
 For home video game conversions, Nintendo held the rights to the game in Japan, while licensing the overseas rights to Atari, Inc.